dslaborg/frequency-pretraining/README.md

 Any parameters or groups of parameters that should be `None`, have to be configured as either `null` or `Null` following the YAML definition.

-The available parameters are described in the existing configuration files.
+The available parameters are described in the existing configuration files and the doc-strings of the classes.
 To get an overview of the final configuration of a run, it might be helpful to look into the `.hydra` folder in the `logs` directory after running a script.